Singular Value-based Atmospheric Tomography with Fourier Domain Regularization (SAFR): Atmospheric Tomography in Three-step Adaptive Optics

 The operator $A$, as defined in \eqref{defAperonly}, sums up the contributions of each turbulence layer in the direction of the guide stars.
 Note that so far we considered square domains, while a telescope aperture is typically circular.
-However, functions known only on the telescope apertures can be extended by zero to the full square via
+However, functions known only on the telescope apertures can be extended by zero to the full square.

-for wavefronts $\varphi_g\in L^2(\Omega_A)$, such that $\Tilde{\varphi}_g\in L^2(\Omega_T)$.
-The effect of this extension was studied in \cite{Gerth_Hahn_Ramlau_2015}, where it was found to produce only very minor errors in the reconstructions along the boundaries of the domain $\Omega_A$.
+The effect of this extension was studied in~\cite{Gerth_Hahn_Ramlau_2015}, where it was found to produce only very minor errors in the reconstructions along the boundaries of the domain $\Omega_A$.
 Note that this extension also ensures periodicity, which is therefore no practical restriction of our model.